wp-plugins/splurgy-wp-plugin/readme.txt

 License: MITL
 License URI:

-Build your social media presence by having your users socially engage into your brand by using Splurgy.
+Build your social media presence by having your users socially engage into your brand using Splurgy.

 == Description ==